netbirdio/netbird/README.md

 ### A bit on Netbird internals
+* Every machine in the network runs Netbird Agent (or Client).
 * Netbird features a Management Service that offers peer IP management and network updates distribution (e.g. when a new peer joins the network).
 * Netbird uses WebRTC ICE implemented in [pion/ice library](https://github.com/pion/ice) to discover connection candidates when establishing a peer-to-peer connection between devices.
 * Peers negotiate connection through [Signal Service](signal/).